Strange4/monke/deliverables/retrospective.md

 ### What did not go well ╰（‵□′）╯

-+ Stand ups seemed a little less relevant as the tasks to complete gradually got smaller
 + MR reviews slowed down, there would often be 3 MRs waiting for review with no one as a reviewer
 + Some questions asked in the group chat were left unanswered for a while, took longer than in previous sprints to get a reply back